-Rejection is a normal part of life, but not many people know how to deal with it.
+Rejection is a normal part of life, but few people know how to deal with it.
 Being rejected hurts, especially if it comes from something you badly want and think you deserve.

-Whether an artist or an office worker, everyone has been rejected at some point.
+Everyone has been rejected, whether an artist or an office worker.
 In the literary world, rejections happen so often that it can be disheartening to continue.

-So, how can writers better deal if the manuscript they’ve worked on so hard is turned away by a potential publisher?
+So, how can writers better deal if a potential publisher turns away the manuscript they’ve worked on so hard?

 Don’t Take It Personally.

 Don’t take it personally, and try not to internalize the rejection.
-Sure, you’ve worked hard on the project, but there are many possible reasons it wasn’t accepted by a particular publisher.
-Maybe your work isn’t for them, or perhaps they currently have too many books to publish and don’t have time for more.
+Sure, you’ve worked hard on the project, but there are many possible reasons a particular publisher didn’t accept it.
+Maybe your work isn’t for them, or perhaps they have too many books to publish and don’t have time for more.

 Famous Writers Got Rejected, Too

 A lot of writers know about the story of J.K.
 Rowling.
 When she wrote “Harry Potter,” not many publishers thought it was worth publishing.
 As a result, she received 12 rejections before her first book was finally accepted by a publisher and then printed.
-She went on to become one of the wealthiest and most well-known authors globally.
+She became one of the wealthiest and most well-known authors globally.

 Then, Stephen King, the unofficial king of horror, almost couldn’t publish his first novel.
-He even threw away the first draft for the story that would become “Carrie.”
-When he finished writing the story, he was rejected 30 times before the book was published.
+He even threw away the story’s first draft that would become “Carrie.”
+When he finished writing the story, he was rejected 30 times before publishing the book.

-Frank Herbert had to endure 23 rejections before he finally published “Dune,” a sci-fi classic now adapted for the big screen twice.
+Frank Herbert had to endure 23 rejections before finally publishing “Dune,” a sci-fi classic now adapted twice for the big screen.

-Keep in mind that these are only a few examples of many famous authors who faced rejection on their path to success, so don’t feel so bad!
-If you’ve been rejected, it doesn’t mean you will never be published.
-You’ll be in good company alongside other famous authors who publishers have also left.
+Remember that these are only a few famous authors who faced rejection on their path to success, so don’t feel so bad!
+It doesn’t mean you will never be published if rejected.
+You’ll be in good company alongside other famous authors whose publishers have also left.

 Be Proud of Your Accomplishments

 You did something!
-If your manuscript wasn’t accepted, you finished writing another book and sent it to someone who can give feedback on it.
+If your manuscript wasn’t accepted, you finished writing another book and sent it to someone who can give feedback.
 Many people dream about spending their books but never actually write anything down or try to get them published.

 Then, you took a risk by submitting your work to others even though rejection is always possible.
-Most writers are too scared to send out their manuscripts because they’re afraid of getting negative criticism.
+Most writers fear negative criticism because they are too scared to publish their manuscripts.
 Remember that when you’re feeling discouraged after being rejected, no matter how many times that may be!

 Don’t Compare Yourself with Others.